Drawing Fashion from Gesture to Line (VIDEO BELOW)

 (SEE THE VIDEO, then read on)

+- beginning with macro-information.
+PURE SHAPE, not line.
 When we draw with pure shape, what we are drawing feels “full ” and “whole”.
+This gives a vital presence on the page, where as empty lines feel..well,….“empty”.

 Whether you are aware of it or not, working with this awareness adds a whole new level to how you see and feel while you draw.
 It has impact.

-I always call this “undersketching”
+I always call this step of drawing “undersketching”

-drawing fashion with gesture and line: Laura VolpintestaThe Drawing Fashion sketch in today’s video is more of a mood sketch (for Eveningwear), but that’s what you want!
+The Fashion Drawing in today’s video is more of a mood sketch (for Eveningwear), but that’s what I wanted!

-(and the experience the adventure and joy that comes with that)
+(And the experience the adventure and joy that comes with that)

-then working this way will loosen you up…don’t worry, you can always “tighten up ” again.
+Working this way will loosen you up…don’t worry, you can always “tighten up ” again.
 It’s loosening up and feeling free and safe to explore that we are focusing on.

-we want not only to draw something, but to FEEL SOMETHING.
+Because we want not only to draw something, but to FEEL SOMETHING.

 We want to tell a story!
+This unfinished piece tells a strong story with mystery and contrasts.

 I hope this inspires you to try something new.